Schedule CDI Events

 If there are 10 observers and each of them take 7 minutes to execute, then the total execution time for the one event is 70 minutes.
 It would do you absolutely no good to schedule that event to fire more frequently than 70 minutes.

-• @Lock(WRITE) is the default.
-In this mode the timeout method would essentially be locked until the previous invocation completes.
-Having it fire every 5 minutes even though you can only process one every 70 minutes would eventually cause all the pooled timer threads to be waiting on your Singleton.
+method would essentially be locked until the previous invocation completes.
+Having it fire every 5 minutes even though you can only process one every 70 minutes would eventually cause all the pooled timer threads to be waiting on your Singleton.@Lock(READ)